Database Model Usage (Laravel Style)

 });

-Sometimes you may want to throw an exception when a model is not found.
-This is useful in controllers and routes.
-The findOrFail and firstOrFail methods will retrieve the first result of the query, and if not found, they will throw the Illuminate\Database\Eloquent\ModelNotFoundException exception:
+Sometimes, you may want to throw an exception when a model is not found.
+This is especially useful in controllers and routes.
+The findOrFail and firstOrFail methods will retrieve the first result of a query, throwing an Illuminate\Database\Eloquent\ModelNotFoundException if not found:

 Retrieving Collections

-You can also use the count, sum, and max methods provided by the query builder, as well as other collection functions, to operate on collections.
-These methods will only return the appropriate scalar value instead of a model instance:
+You can also use methods like count, sum, and max provided by the query builder, and other collection functions to operate on collections.
+These methods only return appropriate scalar values instead of model instances:

 Inserting

-To insert a new record into the database, create a new model instance, set the attributes on the instance, and then call the save method:
+To add a new record to the database, first create a new model instance, set the attributes for the instance, and then call the save method:

 <?php